BlackDice/scent/readme.md

 		.replace foundation
 		.remove cWorker

-When you don't need whole entity any more, you can remove it from the game simply by calling its `dispose` method.
+When you don't need whole entity any more, you can remove it from the game simply by calling its `@@dispose` method.
 All components within entity are disposed as well.

 	do entity[ @@dispose ]
 	entity = null # Need only if reference is held somewhere